MutualDEX/bigswap-org/src/pages/docs/v2/02-core-concepts/03-flash-swaps.md

 tags: flash-swaps, documentation
 ---

-Uniswap flash swaps allow you to withdraw up to the full reserves of any ERC20 token on Uniswap and execute arbitrary logic at no upfront cost, provided that by the end of the transaction you either:
+Bigswap flash swaps allow you to withdraw up to the full reserves of any ERC20 token on Uniswap and execute arbitrary logic at no upfront cost, provided that by the end of the transaction you either:

 - pay for the withdrawn ERC20 tokens with the corresponding pair tokens
 - return the withdrawn ERC20 tokens along with a small fee

-Flash swaps are incredibly useful because they obviate upfront capital requirements and unnecessary order-of-operations constraints for multi-step transactions involving Uniswap.
+Flash swaps are incredibly useful because they obviate upfront capital requirements and unnecessary order-of-operations constraints for multi-step transactions involving Bigswap.

 # Examples

 ## Capital Free Arbitrage

 One particularly interesting use case for flash swaps is capital-free arbitrage.
-It's well-known that an integral part of Uniswap's design is to create incentives for arbitrageurs to trade the Uniswap price to a "fair" market price.
+It's well-known that an integral part of Bigswap's design is to create incentives for arbitrageurs to trade the Bigswap price to a "fair" market price.
 While game-theoretically sound, this strategy is accessible only to those with sufficient capital to take advantage of arbitrage opportunities.
 Flash swaps remove this barrier entirely, effectively democratizing arbitrage.

 Imagine a scenario where the cost of buying 1 ETH on Uniswap is 200 DAI (which is calculated by calling `getAmountIn` with 1 ETH specified as an exact output), and on Oasis (or any other trading venue), 1 ETH buys 220 DAI.
 To anyone with 200 DAI available, this situation represents a risk-free profit of 20 DAI.
 Unfortunately, you may not have 200 DAI lying around.
 With flash swaps, however, this risk-free profit is available for anyone to take as long as they're able to pay gas fees.

-### Withdrawing ETH from Uniswap
+### Withdrawing ETH from Bigswap

-The first step is to _optimistically_ withdraw 1 ETH from Uniswap via a flash swap.
+The first step is to _optimistically_ withdraw 1 ETH from Bigswap via a flash swap.
 This will serve as the capital that we use to execute our arbitrage.
 Note that in this scenario, we're assuming that:

 - 1 ETH is the pre-calculated profit-maximizing trade
 - The price has not changed on Uniswap or Oasis since our calculation